AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

     - `allExercises`: A private instance of an `ArrayList` of `Exercises`.
   - Methods:
     - `ExerciseList()`: A public constructor method, it checks if a local save file exists.
 If it does not, it creates a new file and initialises it with data, otherwise it will simply load the file.
     - `initialiseSingleList(String[] list, ExerciseType type)`: A private helper method used to read an array of strings and convert it into exercises to be added into the list.
-(Omitted from Class Diagram)
     - `initialiseData()`: A private helper method used to initialise all 5 list by calling `initialiseSingleList` five times.
-(Omitted from Class Diagram)
     - `parseData(ArrayList<String> data)`: A private helper method used to further process the `ArrayList` of strings read by the Storage class.
-(Omitted from Class Diagram)
     - `add(Exercise exercise)`: A public helper method used to add an `Exercise` object into `allExercises`.
     - `get(ExerciseType type, int index)`: A public helper method used to query for an `Exercise` Object that matches the n-th `Exercise` with the matching `ExerciseType`, where n = index.
     - `getType(ExerciseType type)`: A public helper method used to query for all of the `Exercise` objects that match the `ExerciseType`.